necusjz/p/_posts/Meetings.md

 ## Assigning action points
 > Who would like to take responsibility for this?

-### USEFUL TIPS
+### Useful Tips
-- Ask people to **agree to action points** rather than simply telling them to do something;
+- Ask people to **agree to action points** rather than simply telling them to do something.
-- For a general action point, e.g. organizing somebody to look after visitors to company, **offer the opportunity to anybody** from the team.
-It may be seen as attractive, especially if it involves entertaining the visitors;
+- For a general action point, e.g., organizing somebody to look after visitors to company, **offer the opportunity to anybody** from the team.
+It may be seen as attractive, especially if it involves entertaining the visitors.
-- If the action point is unattractive, such as writing the minutes of a meeting, and nobody volunteers, then **ask the most qualified person**.
-If necessary, ask if they can reprioritize other tasks;
+- If the action point is unattractive, such as writing the minutes of a meeting, and nobody volunteers, then **ask the most qualified person.** If necessary, ask if they can reprioritize other tasks.
-- Summarize who is responsible for what and **when they have agreed to deliver**;
+- **Summarize** who is responsible for what and when they have agreed to deliver.

 ### Track 55
 Janette: ...and we need to work together with SAP experts on this if we want to get the rollout to work properly, right?